 - The same rights under California laws as a surviving spouse, such as the right to death benefits and intestate succession

 A Law Firm Protecting Your Interests Regardless of Marital Status

 Whether you are married, unmarried, of the same sex or opposite sex, our attorneys can help you develop agreements that establish the rights and responsibilities of each partner.
 Our goal is to provide our clients with confident, experienced legal counsel along with efficient resolution of their legal issues.

 The key element of our philosophy that keeps our clients returning to us for their legal needs is always our personal, compassionate customer service.
 We care about you, your family and your future.

 Contact Our Antioch Palimony Lawyers Today

+We are available to answer questions, help you create essential documents and represent you in legal actions related to your same-sex relationship or any nonmarital relationship.
 If you have questions about registered domestic partnerships or cohabitation agreements, contact our attorneys online or call 866-463-2149 today to schedule a consultation.
 We want to hear about your case and discuss your options.